 To prevent illegal immigration and make legal immigration more selective, the U.S is debating a Merit Based Immigration Bill.
 In the style of many countries such as Canada, Australia, and New Zealand, the U.S also wants to implement a Merit Based Immigration approach.
 This would mean that anyone who applies for a visa would need to fulfill certain requirements and pass a threshold of points to get a Merit Based visa.

 This article will go through the details of the U.S immigration points system that might be implemented if approved by the authorities.
-It will summarize the 40-page bill that has been proposed and explain how a Merit-Based Green Card would work.
+It will summarize the 40-page bill that has been proposed and explains how a Merit Based Green Card would work.

 You can use our green card calculator below to determine your eligibility should the RAISE Act pass.

 Some error has occured.